nickbabcock/OhmGraphite/README.md

 When running as a Windows service, set the variable machine-wide (e.g. via `setx /M INFLUX_TOKEN ...` or System Properties → Environment Variables) so the service account inherits it; per-user variables won't be visible to `LocalSystem`.
 Unset references are left as the literal `%NAME%` placeholder (standard Windows behavior).

+For data connectors that push metrics to a destination, `batch_size` can be used to batch `n` number of metric reports.
+So if the interval is 5 seconds, and the batch size is 12, OhmGraphite will write data once a minute.

 ### Graphite Configuration

 The config below polls our hardware every `5` seconds and sends the results to a graphite server listening on `localhost:2003`.